 To the extent that the assignee qualifies for such relief under an applicable double taxation treaty, there will be no U.S. tax liability.
 However, certain filing obligations must be met to substantiate the claim to treaty relief.

-For extended business travelers who are nonresidents, the types of income that are generally subject to U.S. tax are compensation for employment or self-employment, and other U.S. source income and gains from U.S. assets (such as real estate).
+For extended business travelers who are non-residents, the types of income that are generally subject to US tax are compensation for employment or self-employment, other US-source income, and gains from disposition of US assets (such as real estate).

 If an individual is in the United States for a temporary assignment, certain “away-from-home” expenses such as travel, meals, and lodging may be deductible (or, if reimbursed by the employer under an accountable plan, the reimbursements may be excluded from income).
 The expenses must be (1) ordinary and necessary, (2) incurred in pursuit of a trade or business, and (3) incurred while ”away from home.”
-To be treated as away from home, the individual must be temporarily away from his or her principal place of employment (or, if no principal place of employment, his or her regular place of abode).
+To be treated as away from home, the individual must be temporarily away from their principal place of employment (or, if no principal place of employment, their regular place of abode).

-An individual will not be treated as being temporarily away from home during any period of employment if that period exceeds one year.
-This includes any period of employment in a single location that exceeds one year.
-Thus, when the individual’s period away from home is (or is expected to be) more than one year at a single location, any away-from-home living expenses paid or incurred are not deductible.
+An individual will not be treated as being temporarily away from home during any period of employment if that period exceeds 1 year.
+This includes any period of employment in a single location that exceeds 1 year.
+Thus, when the individual’s period away from home is (or is expected to be) more than 1 year at a single location, any away-from-home living expenses paid or incurred are not deductible.